-Now let me say something first.
-Until say a couple of years ago, I had no idea that such a thing as a flocked Christmas tree existed let alone that one could venture into making one yourself.
+Until, say, a couple of years ago, I had no idea that such a thing as a flocked Christmas tree existed, let alone that one could venture into making one yourself.

 So off I went to the thrift store and the pharmacy to buy supplies.
 This is all I needed: